rorymcginnis1/chat-box/README.md

 # Minature Chat Box

+## Description

+Engineered an interactive conversational AI chatbox using nlp techniques.
+Designed and trained a deep leaning model with LSTM architecture for intent classificiation.
+Trained the model to recoginize and interpret user input, enabling the chatbot to understand and respond appropriately.

+## Requirements

 Must have tensor flow numpy and keras installed

+## Run instructions

 Simply run the training.py file.
 It may take a minute or two to train the data but then will allow you to interact with the minature ChatBox.